 NON-CONFORMING STRUCTURE OR USE.
-A lawfully existing structure or use at the time this chapter or any amendment thereto becomes effective, which does not conform to the requirements of the zone in which it is located.
+A lawfully existing structure or use at the time this chapter or any amendment thereto becomes effective which does not conform to the requirements of the zone in which it is located.

 OWNER.
-A person, his authorized agent or representative having legal authority to use, transfer or lease land.
+A person or his or her authorized agent or representative having legal authority to use, transfer, or lease land.

 PARKING PLACE.
-A rectangular area approximately 20 feet long and 10 feet wide, together with maneuvering and access space for an automobile, equipment or other vehicle to park within the rectangle without the necessity of maneuvering other parked vehicles.
-See ' 154.411 for specific requirements.
+A rectangular area approximately 20 feet long and ten feet wide together with maneuvering and access space for an automobile, equipment, or other vehicle to park within the rectangle without the necessity of maneuvering other parked vehicles.
+See §§ 154.090 through 154.092 for specific requirements.

 PERSON.
-A natural person, firm, partnership, estate, receiver, syndicate, branch of government or any group or combination acting as a unit.
+A natural person, firm, partnership, estate, receiver, syndicate, branch of government, or any group or combination acting as a unit.